PeeperLab/CopywriteR/README.md

   replacement has Y rows, data has Z

 We have fixed this issue in the newest version of Bioconductor that is yet to be released, and will try to incorporate this in the release version too.
+The preferable way to solve this is by re-installation using Bioconductor.
-Since different Bioconductor versions require different version of CopywriteR, I have provided two versions on the release page (under V2.6.1.2) that solve this issue.
-An alternative to installing the new package is to prevent the above situation, which is usually possible too.
+Altneratively, I have provided two versions on the release page (under V2.6.1.2) that solve this issue.
+An alternative to installing a new package is to prevent the above situation from happening, which is usually possible too.
 Please contact us if you have more questions.

 #### Mm10
 We have come to realise that there was an bug in CopyhelpeR version 1.0.0 which